(Read about our ratings)

 Measurements can be found by clicking this link.

 Many companies selling DAC-headphone amps snazz them up with every possible feature and a design that grabs attention.
 Lehmannaudio has a different approach.
-Their Linear USB II DAC-headphone amp ($2199 USD) is about as simple as it could be: basically one digital input, a stereo analog input, a volume knob, and two 1/4” unbalanced headphone outputs, all in a plainly designed rectangular chassis.
-I’m only mildly familiar with the company -- Lehmannaudio is a German brand that seems best known in Europe, and I’d previously encountered them only at Munich’s High End show -- but I gather from reading around a bit on the Internet that elegant simplicity is their thing.
+Its Linear USB II DAC-headphone amp ($2199 USD) is about as simple as it could be: basically one digital input, a stereo analog input, a volume knob, and two 1/4" unbalanced headphone outputs, all in a plainly designed rectangular chassis.
+I’m only mildly familiar with the company -- Lehmannaudio is a German brand that seems best known in Europe, and I’d previously encountered it only at Munich’s High End show -- but I gather from reading around a bit on the Internet that elegant simplicity is the company’s thing.

 The 32-bit/384kHz DAC has only a USB input; when there’s no USB signal coming in, the amp automatically switches to the RCA stereo analog inputs.
 It accepts PCM signals only, no DSD.
 Bottom-mounted DIP switches let you select 0, 10, 18, or 20dB of gain.
 There’s a set of RCA line outputs for using the Linear USB II as a preamp and/or DAC; plugging in headphones mutes the signal at the RCA outputs.
 The only thing that seems out of the ordinary is the inclusion of three SSC damping feet.